Discover Kasanka National Park

 Kasanka National Park, located in central Zambia, is a privately managed park covering approximately 390 square kilometers.
 It is one of Zambia’s smallest national parks, but it holds significant ecological value due to its diverse habitats, including wetlands, forests, rivers, and grasslands.
 The park is famous for hosting the world’s largest mammal migration, where over 10 million straw-colored fruit bats gather in the Mushitu swamp forest between October and December.
 This spectacular event attracts wildlife enthusiasts and photographers from around the world.

 Aside from the bat migration, Kasanka is home to over 470 bird species, making it a birder’s paradise.
-Visitors can also spot sitatunga antelopes, which are rarely seen elsewhere in Zambia, as well as elephants, hippos, buffalos, and several species of primates.
+Visitors can also spot sitatunga antelopes, which are rarely seen elsewhere in Zambia, as well as elephants, hippos, buffalo, and several species of primates.
 The park’s lush landscapes, seasonal floodplains, and peaceful atmosphere make it a perfect destination for nature lovers looking for an off-the-beaten-path safari experience.

 Wildlife and Attractions